 - Which insulator?
 Depends on the existing fence.
 Review our insulators (see accessories tab below) and choose the ones that match your line, end and corner posts.

 - Which energizer?
-You will need an energizer for this fence to help protect horses from a fence—and the fence from the horses (so they won't chew it).
-Please refer to the Energizer section to determine your needs or refer to our energizer comparison chart.
+You will need an energizer for this fence to help protect horses from a fence—and vice versa.
+Please refer to the Energizer section to determine your needs.

 FREE shipping on qualified orders over $100!